coinscan

 What is Blockchain 2.0?

-Blockchain 2.0, also known as "smart contract" platforms, is an evolution of the original blockchain technology and refers to the second generation of blockchain-based systems.
+The meaning of Blockchain 2.0, also known as "smart contract" platforms, refers to an evolution of the original blockchain technology and the second generation of blockchain-based systems.
 Unlike the first generation, which mainly focuses on the transfer of cryptocurrency, Blockchain 2.0 provides the ability to execute self-executing contracts and automate the process of recording and verifying transactions.
 This technology has the potential to streamline many industries and change the way we interact with technology and finance.

 One of the most significant differences between Blockchain 1.0 and 2.0 is the introduction of smart contracts.
 A smart contract is a self-executing program that automatically executes the terms of a contract when certain conditions are met.
 These contracts can be used to manage a wide range of transactions, from the transfer of assets to the execution of complex financial instruments.